FelipeRibeiro16/Chat-Bot-Whatsapp/README.md

 - message_summary: This module is responsible for summarizing the messages of the chat using ChatGPT.
 - gpt_response: This module is responsible for using the ChatGPT to respond to the messages of the chat.
 - transcriber: This module is responsible for transcribing the audios of the chat.
+- chat_handle: This module is responsible for handling the chat inputs, and find the best answer to the input.

 ## TODO
 - [X] Create a sticker with the last image sent in the chat.